Radiological Contaminants In Water: How To Remove Radiation From The Water?

 The resources of the reports come from the groups of the National Academy of Sciences Advisory Committee on the Biological Effects of Ionizing Radiation (BEIR), the International Commission on Radiological Protection (ICRP), the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), and the National Council on Radiation Protection and Measurements (NCRP).

-As such in this article will discuss the presence of radiological contaminants in the water.
+This article will discuss the presence of radiological contaminants in the water.
 Also, it aims to explain ways to remove it effectively to make the drinking water safe from contamination.

 Background Radiation